ardix2870/YoutubeDownloader/README.md

 # YoutubeDownloader
 python script to download Youtube videos and playlist.

-This program uses the library so before using it it is essential to install the library on your PC
+This program uses the pytube so before using it it is essential to install the library on your PC

 To install pytube, run the following command in your terminal: